algogz/questions/q/dop/aws-devop-pro-part3.md

 - A. Amazon Inspector is a global service that is not region-bound.YoucanincludeAWS resources from multiple regions in the same assessment target.
 - B. Amazon Inspector is hosted within AWS regions behind a public endpoint.Allregionsare isolated from each other, and the telemetry and findings for all assessments performed within aregion rem a in in that region and are not distributed by these rvice too the r Amazon Inspector locations.
-- C. Amazon Inspector is hosted in each supported region.Tele met ry data and find in gs are shared across regions to provide complete assessment reports.
+- C. Amazon Inspector is hosted in each supported region.Telemetry data and find in gs are shared across regions to provide complete assessment reports.
 - D. Amazon Inspector is hosted in each supported region separately.
 You have to create assessment targets using the same name and tags in each region and Amazon Inspector will run against each assessment target in each region.

 <details><summary>Answer:</summary><p> B